Paul Pry (play): Analysis

 "The idea was really suggested by an old invalid lady who lived in a very narrow street, and who amused herself by speculating on the neighbors, and identifying them, as it were, by the sound of the knocks they gave...
 It was not drawn from an individual, but from a class.
 I could mention five or six persons who were contributors to the original play."

 Productions

 In the original 1825 London production, Madame Vestris sang "Cherry Ripe", and John Liston portrayed the title character.
 His costume included striped pants, Hessian boots, top hat, and tailcoat.
 Liston's portrayal was so popular that images of Liston as Pry appeared on signs, shops, warehouses, handkerchiefs, and snuff boxes.
 Porcelain and pearlware factories in Staffordshire, Rockingham, Derby and Worcestershire produced figurines of Liston as Pry.
 The Liston as Pry image was even stamped on butter.

 The following year, in 1826, the play was produced in New York City at the Park Theatre, featuring Thomas Hilson.
 It was first produced in Australia in October 1835 at the Theatre Royal in Sydney, when Joseph Simmons took the title role.

 It returned to London's Adelphi Theatre, for the 1851–52 season, featuring Edward Richard Wright and Sarah Woolgar, receiving extensive, positive press comment.

+An extant Victorian pub in Worcester, England, is named after the title character.